 Simulink uses the value of a mask parameter as you type it in the mask dialog box, or it can evaluate what you specify and use as the result of the evaluation.
 Select the Evaluate option for a parameter to specify parameter evaluation (the default).
 To suppress evaluation, clear the option.

 By default, you can change a mask parameter value during simulation.
 To prevent the changing of parameter value during simulation, clear the Tunable option.
 If the masked parameter does not support parameter tuning, Simulink ignore the Tunable option setting of a mask parameter.
-Such parameters are then disabled on the Mask Editor.
+Such parameters are then disabled on the Mask dialog box when simulating.
 You can specify the type of parameter where tunable is disabled.
+For example, the combo box parameter with the tunable mode set to run-to-run mode can change its Typeoptions property while simulated on fast restart mode.

 You can also change the mask parameter value while simulating your model on fast restart mode.
 Depending on the value specified for the Tunable attribute and the simulation mode, the mask parameter can either be read-only or read-write.